AnalyticJeremy/ADF_BigQuery/README.md

 2. In the Google Cloud Platform console, select your project.
 Then select "Credentials" from the toolbar on the left side of the screen.
 3. Click the "Create credentials" drop-down and select "OAuth client ID".
 4. For "Application type", select "Web application".
-   - Give the client a name that will allow you to identifiy it later.
+   - Give the client a name that will allow you to identify it later.
    - The "Authorized JavaScript origins" field can be left blank.
    - For "Authorized redirect URIs", you must provide a URL (even if it's a fake URL).
 Be sure to make note of the *exact* value that you use (including whether or not you used a trailing slash) because you will use it later.
 I recommend you use:  `http://127.0.0.1/`
  5. Click the "Create" button.